kubevela/kubevela.github.io/docs/end-user/workflow/data-flow.md

 ## Under the hood

 We can see that the data flow is done via the inputs/outputs config.
-Here is how the example work:
+Here is how the example works:
 - As it is run, `apply-base-service` step will apply `base-service` and wait for the `clusterIP` in the last step.
 - The `outputs` field contains `baseIP` exported from `clusterIP` which is an exported key.
   Note that the outputs can be any keys from the CUE template of the corresponding Definition.